Counseling MS

 In order to graduate from degree programs of study in School Counseling and/or Clinical Mental Health Counseling, students must pass a comprehensive exit examination.
 The comprehensive exit examination is the Counselor Preparation Comprehensive Examination (CPCE), a nationally standardized examination developed and published by the Center for Credentialing in Education.
 The CPCE is administered on-campus once per semester.
 Students needing an additional attempt during a semester may be certified to test at specified professional testing centers (See Department web for centers).
 Details regarding examinations and examination dates are available on the Counseling web site.

-Students must complete 3 field experiences, COUN 551: Practicum, COUN 552: Internship.1 and COUN 552: Internship 2.
+Clinical Mental Health Counseling students must complete 3 field experiences, COUN 551: Practicum, COUN 552: Internship.
 The Practicum consists of a minimum of 100 contact hours, of which 40 must be in providing direct service to clients and client populations.
 Each Internship experience consists of a minimum of 300 contact hours, of which 120 must be in providing direct service to clients and client populations.
+School Counseling students must complete 3 semester hours of COUN 551: Practicum.
+The Practicum consists of a minimum of 100 contact hours, of which 40 must be in providing direct service to clients and client populations.

 Master of Science in Counseling with an emphasis in School Counseling - Option II Non-Thesis